Agriculture

 Seedling root dip

 Seedling root dip is ideal for transplanted crops like rice.
 In this, 1 kg of inoculant is mixed with 40 litres for one hectare of land.
-The roots of seedlings are dipped for 8-10 hours and then transplanted.
+The roots of the seedlings are dipped for 8-10 hours, then transplanted.

 Soil treatment

-To treat the soil, mix 4 kg each of the recommended biofertilizers with 200 kg of compost and keep it overnight.
-The prepared mixture is incorporated in the soil at the time of planting crops.
+To treat the soil, mix 4 kg each of the recommended biofertilizers with 200 kg of compost, then leave it overnight.
+The prepared mixture is incorporated into the soil at the time of planting crops.

 Government efforts to Popularize Use of Biofertilizer

-• Fertilizer Control Order (FCO), 1985: For ensuring quality, biofertilizers have been notified under the FCO.
+• Fertilizer Control Order (FCO), 1985: To ensure quality, biofertilizers have been notified under the FCO.

-• Rashtriya Krishi Vikas Yojana (RKVY): Under the Soil Component of the scheme, bio-fertilizers are promoted through provisions of financial assistance for strengthening of infrastructure for production and quality control.
+• Rashtriya Krishi Vikas Yojana (RKVY): Under the Soil Component of the scheme, bio-fertilisers are promoted through provisions for financial assistance to strengthen infrastructure for production and quality control.

 • Paramparagat Krishi Vikas Yojana (PKVY): Farmers are provided financial assistance of INR 31000 per hectare for 3 years through Direct Benefit Transfer (DBT) for bio-fertilizer.